ingoldsby/unifi_mqtt/README.md

 ### 1. Manual Installation

 1. Download or clone this repository.
-2. Copy the entire `unifi_mqtt_test` folder into your Home Assistant `custom_components` directory:
+2. Copy the entire `unifi_mqtt` folder into your Home Assistant `custom_components` directory:
-   - For Home Assistant OS or Home Assistant Container, this is typically under `/config/custom_components/unifi_mqtt_test/`.
+   - For Home Assistant OS or Home Assistant Container, this is typically under `/config/custom_components/unifi_mqtt/`.
 3. Restart Home Assistant.

 ### 2. HACS Installation